Hill City Howlers

-The Lynchburg Hillcats are a Minor League Baseball team in Lynchburg, Virginia that plays in the Carolina League and is the Single-A affiliate of the Cleveland Guardians.
+The Hill City Howlers (formerly the Lynchburg Hillcats) are a Minor League Baseball team in Lynchburg, Virginia, that plays in the Carolina League and is the Single-A affiliate of the Cleveland Guardians.
 They were a farm team of the Atlanta Braves from 2011 to 2014, the Cincinnati Reds in 2010, and the Pittsburgh Pirates from 1995 to 2009.
-The Hillcats play home games at Bank of the James Stadium; refurbished and renamed in 2004, the stadium seats 4,291 fans.
+The Howlers play home games at City Stadium; refurbished in 2004, the stadium seats 4,291 people.

-In May 2016, the franchise announced that they would rebrand after the season.
-When put to a fan vote for a new moniker with "Derechos", "Doves", "Lamb Chops", "Love Apples", and "River Runners" as options, a majority of fans voted to retain the Hillcats name.
-They did, however, unveil new logos and a different color scheme, consisting of seven hills green, Blue Ridge blue, and midnight blue, for the 2017 season.
+The franchise, known as the Lynchburg Hillcats since 1995, planned to rebrand after the 2016 season.
+However, when put to a fan vote for a new moniker with "Derechos", "Doves", "Lamb Chops", "Love Apples", and "River Runners" as options, a majority of fans voted to retain the Hillcats name.
+The team opted instead for new logos and a different color scheme, consisting of seven hills green, Blue Ridge blue, and midnight blue, for the 2017 season.

 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Hillcats were organized into the Low-A East at the Low-A classification.
 In 2022, the Low-A East became known as the Carolina League, the name historically used by the regional circuit prior to the 2021 reorganization, and was reclassified as a Single-A circuit.

+Lynchburg Baseball Corp. sold the team to Elmore Sports Group in 2015.
+In 2024, Dylan Narang purchased the Hillcats from Elmore Sports Group.
+The team rebranded as the Hill City Howlers on February 13, 2026.
+The rebrand consisted of several new mascots including: Indy the Werewolf, Murray the Mummy, El Gordo the Luchador, Victor the Vampire, Daisy the Bride, and Gilly the Creature.